aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/vbaprojectreference/_index.md

 ### getExtendedLibid() {#getExtendedLibid--}

+<b>@deprecated.</b> Please use the 'extendedLibid' property instead.
 Gets and sets the extended Libid of the reference.

 ```javascript
 getExtendedLibid() : string;